Military history: Historiography of military history

 Historiography is the study of the history and method of the discipline of history or the study of a specialised topic.
-In this case, military history with an eye to gaining an accurate assessment of conflicts using all available sources.
-For this reason military history is periodised, creating overlaying boundaries of study and analysis in which descriptions of battles by leaders may be unreliable due to the inclination to minimize mention of failure and exaggerate success.
-Military historians use Historiographical analysis in an effort to allow an unbiased, contemporary view of records.
+In this case, military history is used to obtain an accurate assessment of conflicts by drawing on all available sources.
+For this reason, military history is periodised, creating overlapping boundaries of study and analysis, in which descriptions of battles by leaders may be unreliable due to an inclination to minimize mention of failure and exaggerate success.
+Military historians use Historiographical analysis to provide an unbiased, contemporary view of records.

-One military historian, Jeremy Black, outlined problems 21st-century military historians face as an inheritance of their predecessors: Eurocentricity, a technological bias, a focus on leading military powers and dominant military systems, the separation of land from sea and recently air conflicts, the focus on state-to-state conflict, a lack of focus on political "tasking" in how forces are used.
+One military historian, Jeremy Black, outlined problems 21st-century military historians face as an inheritance of their predecessors: Eurocentricity, a technological bias, a focus on leading military powers and dominant military systems, the separation of land from sea and recently air conflicts, the focus on state-to-state conflict, and a lack of focus on political "tasking" in how forces are used.

-If these challenges were not sufficient for military historians, the limits of method are complicated by the lack of records, either destroyed or never recorded due to their value as a military secret.
+If these challenges were not sufficient for military historians, the limits of method are further complicated by the lack of records, either destroyed or never recorded because of their value as a military secret.
 Scholars still do not know the exact nature of Greek fire, for instance.
-Researching Operation Enduring Freedom and Operation Iraqi Freedom, for example, have presented unique challenges to historians due to records that were destroyed to protect classified military information, among other reasons.
-Historians use their knowledge of government regulation and military organization, and employing a targeted and systematic research strategy to piece together war histories.
+Researching Operation Enduring Freedom and Operation Iraqi Freedom, for example, has presented unique challenges for historians due to the destruction of records to protect classified military information, among other reasons.
+Historians use their knowledge of government regulation and military organization, and employ a targeted and systematic research strategy to piece together war histories.
 Despite these limits, wars are some of the most studied and detailed periods of human history.

-Military historians have often compared organization, tactical and strategic ideas, leadership, and national support of the militaries of different nations.
+Military historians have often compared the organizational, tactical, and strategic ideas, leadership, and national support of different nations' militaries.

-In the early 1980s, historian Jeffrey Kimball studied the influence of a historian's political position on current events on interpretive disagreement regarding the causes of 20th century wars.
-He surveyed the ideological preferences of 109 active diplomatic historians in the United States as well as 54 active military historians.
+In the early 1980s, historian Jeffrey Kimball studied how a historian's political stance on current events affects interpretive disagreements about the causes of 20th-century wars.
+He surveyed the ideological preferences of 109 active diplomatic historians in the United States and 54 active military historians.
 He finds that their current political views are moderately correlated with their historiographical interpretations.
 A clear position on the left-right continuum regarding capitalism was apparent in most cases.
 All groups agreed with the proposition, "historically, Americans have tended to view questions of their national security in terms of such extremes as good vs. evil."
 Though the Socialists were split, the other groups agreed that "miscalculation and/or misunderstanding of the situation" had caused U.S. interventionism."
 Kimball reports that:

-Of historians in the field of diplomatic history, 7% are Socialist, 19% are Other, 53% are Liberal, 11% are None and 10% Conservative.
-Of military historians, 0% are Socialist, 8% are Other, 35% are Liberal, 18% are None and 40% are Conservative.
+Of historians in the field of diplomatic history, 7% are Socialist, 19% are Other, 53% are Liberal, 11% are None, and 10% Conservative.
+Of military historians, 0% are Socialist, 8% are Other, 35% are Liberal, 18% are None, and 40% are Conservative.